 What I love:

-- The sculptural gold hardware handle is completely unique and endlessly complimented
+- The sculptural gold hardware handle is very unique and endlessly complimented

-- The Chocolate Brownie suede has maintained its texture and colour beautifully with regular wear
+- The Chocolate Brownie suede has maintained its texture and color beautifully with regular wear

 Worth knowing before you buy:

-- Suede requires a little more care than smooth leather — I recommend keeping a suede brush on hand
+- Suede requires a little more care than leather.
+I recommend keeping a suede brush on hand

 - It is a compact bag, so not suited for days when you need to carry a lot